siigscorvi/nvim/README.md

 ## Progress
 - [x] init.lua for basic nvim options
-- [x] keymaps.lua for my keymaps as well as plugin specific keys, which otherwise wouldn't need a file
+- [x] keymaps.lua for my keymaps as well as plugin specific keymaps (for plugins whicht otherwise wouldn't need their own file)
 - [x] treesitter for all supported use cases
 - [ ] git integration
+- [ ] tmux compatibility

 easy file navigation and manipulation
 - [x] file browser to create, move, copy, rename, delete files